bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 This exercise is **solved together**.

-In the checked out repository folder locate file `reportserver.sln` and open it with Visual Studio.
+In the checked-out repository locate file `reportserver.sln` and open it with Visual Studio.
 This is an empty _Report Server_ project.

 The Report Server project consists mainly of _Report Definition_ (.rdl) files, that define the data sources (queries) and a template, which, when rendered, produces the final result: a report.
 These reports can be installed to a _Report Server_ and executed there, providing the users with up-to-date data.

 !!! note ""
-    In this lab we will not use the Report Server.
-This is manly due to the fact that the configuration would require administrative privileges that we do not have in the labs.
+    In this lab, we will not use the Report Server.
+This is mainly because the configuration would require administrative privileges that we do not have in the labs.
 Therefore, we will preview the reports in Visual Studio.

 ## Create the first Report Definition file

-1. In the _Solution Explorer_ right click _Reports_ and chose _Add_ > _New Item_.
+1. In the _Solution Explorer_ right-click _Reports_ and chose _Add_ > _New Item_.

     ![Adding a new report](../images/reportingservices/rs-add-new-report.png)

 1. Chose the Report from among the listed templates.
 Call it _Sales Orders.rdl_, then click Add.
-The Report Designer will open and the new .rdl file is displayed in Design view.
+The Report Designer will open, and the new .rdl file is displayed in the Design view.

     ![Report Desinger](../images/reportingservices/rs-report-designer.png)